 Madison Hill Road and the lawn in front of the church were filled with police from nearly every town in the county, the Clark and Colonia fire departments, bagpipers from across the state, students from St. Joseph's High School in Metuchen (where Reinhard graduated in 2005), supportive residents and nearly 100 motorcyclists organized by the Patriot Guard, a riders club that attends funerals of soldiers, firefighters and police, but only after being invited by family members.

 Tom Scarano, Reinhard's U.S. History teacher at St. Joe's, held up a large flag with the help of two St. Joes' students.
 "We often talked about him joining the Marines," Scarano told Patch.
 "He was very patriotic.
 He had a great sense of duty.
 He was a just a wonderful, smart, compassionate kid."

-Some of the bystanders had come prepared for a fight.
-Members of the infamous Kansas-based Westboro Baptist Church had claimed they would be protesting the funeral, holding up signs declaring Reinhard's death in Afghanistan as a sign of God's judgment on America.
+Some of the bystanders had come prepared for a fight. holding up signs declaring Reinhard's death in Afghanistan as a sign of God's judgment on America.
 The deaths of soldiers oversees, they believe, is because various states in the country have legalized gay marriage.

 Nearly 50 different police cars from various towns were on site to honor Reinhard, but also to make sure the funeral was a peaceful one.

 Angel Vendrell, a Woodbridge resident and fellow Marine, read on Facebook that there might be protesters at Reinhard's funeral and took off from work to attend.
 "I don't know him, but I thought let's go down and make sure they're not close to the family," Vendrell told Patch.
 "I saw a photo of one of their signs on their Internet and it said 'Pray For More Dead Soldiers.'
 If I saw that sign here, I'm taking that sign down."